ivankirev/Neural-Networks-from-Scratch/README.md

+The project includes an implementation of a neural network (using only Numpy), Convolutional neural networks (CNN), and CNN with dropout.
+The aim is to explore the effects of the different techniques and understand how the models work in more detail.

 # Dataset

 We explore how two different neural network architectures perform on a supervised classification task on the Fashion-MNIST dataset of images.
 This data set consists of two files: a training set with 60,000 images and a test set with 10,000 images belonging to 10 classes of items sold by a fashion online store, e.g., T-shirt/top, Trouser, Pullover, Dress, etc. The Fashion-MNIST dataset is well balanced, i.e., it has 6,000 images of each class in the training set and 1,000 images of each class in the test set.